golang-leipzig/golang-leipzig.github.io/content/posts/meetup-23-wrapup.md

 proved beneficial, reduced code duplication and also lowered the data serialization overhead.

-A few points why Go is attractive:
+A few points why Go has been attractive:

 * easier language with fewer constructs results in less (cognitive) overhead; faster onboarding, maybe less code
 * Go compiles to native Code, minimal requirements on deploy target